 - Procurement requirements

-This list will serve as the blueprint for everyone involved in the project to ensure the success of the software creation.
+This list will serve as the blueprint for everyone involved in the project to ensure the success of the software.
 If the planning stage doesn’t go well, it can lead to disastrous results in the development of the software.

 After gathering the requirements and understanding what the software should be like, it’s time to design it.
 This step is when software architects and developers design the general architecture of the product, which include the following processes: